 Capturing Everyday Lifestyle Photography and why I use the Canon R5 camera

 Many photographers got started in photography in order to capture everyday moments and everyday life.
-Sometimes capturing everyday life photography is places that you go — vacations, trips with friends or families.
+Sometimes capturing everyday lifestyle photography is places that you go — vacations, trips with friends or families.
 Other times it is capturing family moments.
 I capture everyday lifestyle photos and places that I see as well as capturing family moments, or what I call lifestyle photography.
 Each year I create a book for my grandchildren from their previous birthday to the existing birthday.
 Rarely are the pictures posed.
 Instead I opt for natural life, the chaos, the messy and the real.
 It is a much better memory of the little moments that make up the majority of our lives and not a book about the “greatest hits.”
 We usually remember to take photos on the big occasions — birthdays, holidays, vacation, but we neglect capturing everyday photography and the daily moments that take up most of our time with our families.

 Like many photographers, I started by aimlessly clicking the camera.
 I took numerous photos of the same thing, not wanting to miss a shot.
 What I ended up with was a lot of pictures of the same subject with nothing outstanding or capturing lifestyle photos like I had envisioned.
 Here are some tips to help bring ordinary life to captivating lifestyle photo memories.

 I know you have heard that before, but think about why you are taking the picture and what you want to the picture to remember or say.
 Sometimes it helps to step back and put more in the frame.
 Sometimes the story is in the details.
 In lifestyle photography it is important to think about what you want the picture to say before you take it.
 Is this photo about a kid’s soccer game, or much more than the game?